coffee makers icon

 Pros

-• Hot or cold milk frothing
+• Consistent hot and cold milk frothing

 • 4 user profiles